My Food Bag up for sale, sharemarket debut looming

 "Effectively what we thought would happen over two or three years has happened over a period of months.

-"We've had a very strong year, partly because of an exhilaration trends towards more New Zealanders wanting to buy online ... we've also seen a lot of our projects in innovation within the business do really well so that's made a big difference."
+"We've had a very strong year, partly because of an acceleration in trends towards more New Zealanders wanting to buy online ... we've also seen a lot of our projects in innovation within the business do really well so that's made a big difference."

 Bowler, who is in his third year as chief executive of the company, said he hoped to continue running the business regardless of a possible sale.